lmeikle/maverick/README.md

 - This is really cool for viewing different screen sizes https://chrome.google.com/webstore/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb

 Got it working IE11!
+- Grid isn't fully supported in ie11, so converted to flex

 ### MISC NOTES TO BE REMOVED
 - Use fontawesome